Alexander89/netvar/README.md

 ### Set value

-Set value to the list and send it to the PLC / other listeners
+Set a new value to a specific property from the list and send it to the PLC (or other peers)

 ```typescript
 list1.setValue('working', false)